 The revelations were part of an in-depth probe by Reuters, which reviewed thousands of pages of internal documents from Johnson & Johnson to uncover a pattern of discrimination against women of color, among others.

-The campaign dates back to 2006, when a Johnson & Johnson presentation encouraged the company’s salesforce to sell Baby Powder in “under developed geographical areas with hot weather, and higher AA population” — with “AA” standing for to African-Americans.
+The campaign dates back to 2006, when a Johnson & Johnson presentation encouraged the company’s salesforce to sell Baby Powder in “under developed geographical areas with hot weather, and higher AA population” — with “AA” standing for African-Americans.

 The timing of the presentation coincided with the rollout of new labeling on some talc products warning of cancer risks.
 Fearing the effect of the cancer warnings on Baby Powder sales, Johnson & Johnson marketers noted that “AA consumers” still used the product, and “this could be an opportunity.”